 Dr Brendan Moran

-Brendan Moran is a Consultant Surgeon and Academic Lead in the Peritoneal Malignancy Unit, Basingstoke, UK.
-He is a Senior Lecturer, University of Southampton Cancer Sciences Division and currently Vice-President of the Association of Coloproctology of Great Britain and Ireland (ACPGBI) and President from July 2018.
-He is Past President of the Section of Coloproctology, The Royal Society of Medicine and Executive and Member of Council of the RSM and the ACPGBI.
-He has delivered 10 named Lectures and over 200 other contributions to International societies.
+Dr Brendan Moran is a Consultant Surgeon and Academic Lead in the Peritoneal Malignancy Unit, Basingstoke, UK.
+He is a Senior Lecturer, University of Southampton Cancer Sciences Division and currently Vice-President of the Association of Coloproctology of Great Britain (ACPGBI) and Ireland and President from July 2018.
+He is Past President of the Section of Coloproctology, The Royal Society of Medicine (RSM) and Executive and Member of Council of the RSM and the ACPGBI.

-He established the UK National Peritoneal Malignancy Centre in Basingstoke in 2000 and introduced treatment for peritoneal malignancy to the British Isles.
-He has developed the service into the largest unit in the world and initiated what is now the Peritoneal Malignancy Institute, Basingstoke.
-He has published the largest single centre series in the world with reported outcomes on 1200 patients with peritoneal malignancy treated by cytoreductive surgery (CRS) and hyperthermic intra peritoneal chemotherapy (HIPEC) and in 1000 patients with appendix tumours.
-He is founder member, and senior executive, of the Peritoneal Surface Oncology Group International (PSOGI), a global peritoneal malignancy society.
+Dr Moran established the UK National Peritoneal Malignancy Centre in Basingstoke in 2000 and introduced treatment for peritoneal malignancy to the British Isles.
+He has developed the service into the largest unit in the world.
 He helped establish and is senior advisor and mentor to the Peritoneal Malignancy Institute, Dublin and was awarded Honorary Fellowship of the Royal College of Surgeons in Ireland in 2017 for services to Irish Surgery.
-He has helped establish, and is currently Senior Advisor, to the Peritonectomy Service in Royal Prince Alfred Hospital, Sydney

 Sir David Nicholson